Skip to Content

 Sprigs of Rosemary fill in around the hydrangea arrangement & both Rosemary and Sage add a green touch to the Black Eyed Susan arrangement.

-When I have guests arriving, I always cut several sprigs and add them to bud vases through out the house.
-Rosemary and Sage adds a fresh wonderful scent to the kitchen.
+When guests arrive, I always cut several sprigs and add them to bud vases throughout the house.
+Rosemary and Sage add a wonderful fresh scent to the kitchen.

-Rosemary and dill as well as many other herbs are great for garnishing your dishes.
+Rosemary, Parsley, and Dill as well as many other herbs, are great for garnishing your dishes.

-Most herbs can be preserved to use in soups, salads, etc. during the off season.
-Here are some tips for Drying Herbs with a section on freezing as well.
+Most herbs can be preserved for use during the off-season.
+Add preserved herbs to soups, salads, etc., during the winter.
+Read tips for Drying Herbs with a section on freezing as well.

 Some perennials will survive a mild winter and therefore, you may not need to preserve them.